spacemonkeygo/monitor/README.md

 ### License

-Copyright (C) 2014 Space Monkey, Inc.
+Copyright (C) 2014 The Monitor Authors.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.